 Eicosanoids – Derivatives of Arachidonic Acid

-Prostaglandins, thromboxane, and leukotrienes are summarized under the group name eicosanoids (Greek eikosi = twenty).
+Prostaglandins, thromboxane, and leukotrienes are summarized under the group name eicosanoids (Greek, eikosi = 20).
 They are mediators (messengers) and mediate various effects in the human organism, similar to hormones.
-Their lifespan is limited from a few seconds to minutes, which strongly limits the scope of the mediators.
-However, unlike the substance class of hormones, they are not transported to the periphery via the blood.
-They act either paracrine on localized neighboring tissue or autocrine on the producing cell itself.
+Their lifespan ranges from a few seconds to minutes, which strongly limits the scope of their mediation.
+However, unlike hormones, they are not transported to the periphery via the blood.
+They act either in a paracrine fashion on localized neighboring tissue or in an autocrine fashion on the producing cell itself.

-Other mediators are for example NO (nitric oxide), a strong vasodilator, as well as histamine and bradykinin, which play a significant role during inflammatory reactions.
+Other mediators are, for example, nitric oxide, a strong vasodilator, as well as histamine and bradykinin, which play a significant role in inflammatory reactions.

-The three most important substance classes of eicosanoids are prostaglandins, thromboxane, and leukotrienes.
-These three substance classes are further subdivided into two groups which result from the respective enzyme involved.
+The 3 most important substance classes of eicosanoids are prostaglandins, thromboxane, and leukotrienes.
+These 3 substance classes are further subdivided into 2 groups which result from the respective enzyme involved.

-Cyclooxygenase (COX) catalyzes the cyclooxygenase pathway and leads to the prostaglandins and thromboxane.
-Lipoxygenase (LOX) catalyzes the lipoxygenase pathway, which produces leukotrienes.
+Cyclooxygenase (COX) catalyzes the cyclooxygenase pathway that produces prostaglandins and thromboxane.
+Lipoxygenase catalyzes the lipoxygenase pathway that produces leukotrienes.

 Prostaglandins and Thromboxane

 The name prostaglandin is derived from the prostate because the substance was isolated for the first time from this gland.
-Thromboxanes get their name because of the relevance in thrombocytes.
+Thromboxanes derive their name because of their relevance in thrombocytes.

-In order to form prostaglandins and thromboxane, the arachidonic acid has to initially enter the smooth endoplasmic reticulum, the site of cyclooxygenase (COX).
-First, COX causes:
+In order to produce prostaglandins and thromboxane, arachidonic acid has to initially enter the smooth endoplasmic reticulum where COX is found.